-- When it comes to the stuffing, ingredients like ghee, olive oil, ground lamb or beef, spices, lemon juice, and most notably, pomegranate molasses, play significant roles in imparting rich, savory, and tangy flavors.
+- Regarding the stuffing, ingredients like ghee, olive oil, ground lamb or beef, spices, lemon juice, and, most notably, pomegranate molasses play significant roles in imparting rich, savory, and tangy flavors.
 The pomegranate molasses adds a unique and essential depth to the stuffing, enhancing the overall taste profile of the dish.
 Additionally, toasted pine nuts contribute a delightful crunch and nutty flavor, completing the stuffing’s delicious composition.

 Tips and Notes for Perfecting Kibbeh Recipe

 If you’re new to cooking Kibbeh, these tips will help you create an authentic and delicious dish:

 - Bulgur Basics: Use #1 bulgur for the best results.
 Remember not to soak it; wash it thoroughly to remove impurities, then pat it dry with a paper towel.
 This ensures a smooth, crispy shell with a perfectly cooked interior.